Listen To This Blog Post

 Although this post is about the #1 thing my dad taught me about the FDD, I need to tell you what prompted me to share his important tip with you.

 In short, every week or so I like to search the web for franchise-related articles and news.
-That’s because I’m always interesting to see what others in franchising are doing.
+That’s because I’m always interested to see what others in franchising are doing.
 How they’re presenting franchise opportunities, what they’re writing about, and finally, what they’re trying to sell.

 Last week, as I was scoping out everything franchise, I ran across a franchise website that focuses on the strangest thing.